Warmer weather means many people are looking forward to escaping their home gym and moving their exercise routine outside.

 Choose the right shoes

-The shoes you wear on the inside track or stair machine might not be best for the gravel trails, hard-packed dirt or paved pathways you’ll be hitting outside.
+The shoes you wear on a stair machine or treadmill might not be best for the gravel trails, hard-packed dirt or paved pathways you’ll be hitting outside.

-Or maybe you’ve already worn the tread down.
+Or maybe you had good shoes but you’ve already worn the tread down.
 Do some research on the best shoe for your purposes, especially if you experience hip, knee or shin pain after working out.
 Consulting a doctor is never a bad idea.

-Gyms and fitness facilities have climate controlled environments.
+Your home gym, like fitness facilities, likely has a climate controlled environment.
 No chance of getting caught in the rain or experiencing a huge temperature drop as a cold front moves in.

-Dress in light layers to accommodate any changing weather patterns and avoid either becoming overheated or getting chilled to the bone.
+When you head outdoors, dress in light layers to accommodate any changing weather patterns and to avoid becoming overheated or getting chilled to the bone.

 Working out in the sunshine feels good after months of fluorescent lighting, but remember to protect your skin.

 Pick something like essentials by Artistry™ Multi-Protect Lotion SPF 30.
 It has a lightweight formula that offers UV protection.